 The Business Office at Augustana University assists students with all financial transactions with the University.
-This includes payment for classes, refund checks, tuition waivers and payment plans.
+This includes payments on student accounts, refunds, payment plans and any other questions you may have regarding the transactions on your student account or the balance due.
 All students must finalize financial aid arrangements and verify their student account balance is paid in full prior to the start of a semester.
-Payments may be made by cash, check, or money order in the Business Office; or echeck, direct debit, VISA, MasterCard, Discover or American Express payments may be made through the Student Portal.
+Students are encouraged to use the portal to view and make payments on their student account.
+Portal payments accepted include Visa, MasterCard, Discover, American Express and Echeck.
+Payments may be made by cash, check, or money order in the Business Office.
 For more information, please visit their website at augie.edu/business-office, or contact them by phone 605.274.5239 or by email businessoffice@augie.edu.